Jared McCann Game Preview: Kraken vs. Canucks

 McCann Season Stats Insights

-- In 18 games this season, McCann has a plus-minus rating of -8, while averaging 16:50 on the ice per game.

-- In seven of 18 games this season, McCann has scored a goal, but there are no multi-goal efforts on his ledger.
+- In nine of 21 games this season, McCann has scored a goal, but there are no multi-goal efforts on his ledger.

-- McCann has a point in seven games this year (out of 18), including multiple points three times.
+- McCann has a point in nine of 21 games this season, with multiple points in four of them.

-- In three of 18 games this season, McCann has had an assist, but no games with multiple assists.
+- McCann has yet to record a multi-assist game this season despite registering one in four of 21 games played.

-- McCann has an implied probability of 51.2% to go over his point total based on the odds.
+- McCann has an implied probability of 50% to eclipse his point total based on the odds.

-- There is an implied probability of 30.8% of McCann going over his assist prop bet, considering the moneyline odds.
+- McCann has an implied probability of 27.8% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.